 - The student was on a school-approved fully virtual schedule or were out of school under a school-approved quarantine due to the COVID-19 pandemic.
 Each school and districts sets its own COVID-19 protocols and attendance requirements.
 Your school will confirm your student’s situation.

 - You do NOT need to apply for P-EBT.
 Your child’s school will confirm their eligibility and learning situation.

 - P-EBT benefits will be issued on Louisiana Purchase EBT cards.
 Each eligible child will have a separate P-EBT card issued in their name, mailed to the address provided by their school.

-- If you received P-EBT for the 2019-20 school year: The benefits for this year will be issued on a NEW card.
-Please DO NOT request a replacement for last year’s card.
+- If your child received P-EBT for the 2020-21 school year: The benefits for this year will be issued on the same card.

 - If you receive SNAP: P-EBT benefits will be issued on a separate card in each eligible child’s name, not on your regular SNAP EBT card.